 Variation of resource productivity across EU Member States

-Expressed in GDP in PPS over DMC, the resource productivity amounts to 2.23 PPS/kg for the aggregated EU-28 economy in 2016.
+Expressed in GDP in PPS over DMC, the resource productivity amounts to 2.20 euro/kg for the aggregated EU-28 economy in 2016.
 The ratio varies considerably across EU Member States from less than 1 €/kg in Romania, Bulgaria, Estonia and Latvia to more than 3 €/kg in Spain, Italy, Luxembourg, The Netherlands, and the United Kingdom (see Table 2).

 When the average annual change rates of DMC and GDP are considered, decoupling between the pressure on the environment and the economic activity can be investigated.
 Figure 3 illustrates how far decoupling has been achieved in the EU economy.
 The diagonal line represents same average change rates of both, GDP and DMC between 2000 and 2016.
 Countries which find themselves above this diagonal line had higher DMC growth than GDP growth and did not de-couple the two.
 Below that diagonal line are all countries whose GDP increased faster than their DMC and which thus achieved at least relative decoupling.
 Absolute decoupling, i.e. below the x-axis where GDP grows and DMC falls, was achieved in the majority of European countries over the period, including the EU-28 economy as a whole.

 It is important to note that this outcome should be further investigated as the economic crisis proved decisive to determine it and could also be the results of outsourcing material-intensive production to other parts of the world.
 However, those aspects of dislocated environmental pressures through trade are not covered by the DMC indicator.
 More comprehensive data which reflect materials embodied in trade can be found in Material flow accounts - flows in raw material equivalents